ORNL/intersect-architecture/terms.rst

    MPI
       Message passing interface

+   MTBE
+      A system's expected mean-time between errors.

    MTBF
       A system's expected mean-time between failures.

+   MTBI
+      A system's expected mean-time between interrups (errors or failures).

+   MTTE
+      A system's expected mean-time to error.

    MTTF
       A system's expected mean-time to failure.

+   MTTI
+      A system's expected mean-time to interrup (error or failure).

    MTTR
       A system's expected mean-time to recover.